greatefue/greatefue/README.md

 ### Hi there, I'm Great 👋

 I am an accomplished full-stack software developer with over 5 years of experience across the Financial and Tech industries.
-This includes decision-making, upgrading, contributing, and developing Enterprise SAAS like Compliance Planet AML Software (Efuelite Solutions LTD).
+This includes decision-making, upgrading, contributing, and developing Enterprise SAAS .

 I have a deep passion for computer science and a special interest in applying artificial intelligence to commercial and scientific solutions.